Dog NutritionDog Health

 It’s important to be aware of the risks of feeding your pup foods containing polysorbate 80.
 While it might not sound familiar, polysorbate 80 is a common food additive used in many processed products.
 It’s a detergent-like emulsifier that helps oils and other ingredients mix together.
 While it can be safe for human consumption, it can be very dangerous for dogs.
 Polysorbate 80 can cause gastrointestinal issues, such as vomiting and diarrhea, as well as liver and kidney damage in your pup.

-Read More Can Dogs Safely Enjoy the Sweetness of Jaggery?
+Read More Can Dogs Safely Enjoy Overcooked Eggs?
+Exploring the Benefits and Risks

 Therefore, it is best to avoid feeding your dog any food containing polysorbate 80, as the risks far outweigh any potential benefits.